Professor Ahmad Taki

 Personal profile

-Professor Ahmad Taki is a Director of the Architecture Research Institute, a Professor of Building Performance and Sustainability, and a Senior Fellow of Higher Education Academy (HEA).
+Professor Ahmad Taki is a Director of the Architecture Research Institute, a Professor of Building Performance and Sustainability, and a Senior Fellow of the Higher Education Academy (HEA).
 Professor Taki is experienced in design strategies and building physics to promote and encourage sustainability, human thermal interaction with the built environment, and computer modelling.
-He is a member of EPSRC College for peer review of research proposals.
-Professor Taki is an invited author of ‘Heat Transfer’ section of the CIBSE Design Guide and has given overseas presentations on his work related to human thermal environment field.
+He is a member of the EPSRC College for peer review of research proposals.
+Professor Taki is an invited author of the ‘Heat Transfer’ section of the CIBSE Design Guide and has given overseas presentations on his work related to the human thermal environment and building performance field.

 Professor Taki would be interested in supervising PhD students in this field.